Last Prisoner Project

 Join Mayflower in supporting the Last Prisoner Project.

-Imagine sitting in a cell for years, decades, or even for life, convicted of an activity that is no longer a crime, while thousands of other people build intergenerational wealth doing exactly the same thing.
+Imagine being confined to a cell for years, decades, or even a lifetime, for an action that is no longer considered a crime, while thousands of others are now building generational wealth from the very same activity.

-That is the situation that over 40,000 cannabis prisoners face today in the United States alone, while countless others languish in jails and prisons worldwide.
+This is the harsh reality for over 40,000 cannabis prisoners in the United States, with countless more suffering in jails and prisons worldwide.
 The Last Prisoner Project is a non-profit organization dedicated to cannabis criminal justice reform.
-Through legal intervention, public education and legislative advocacy, we work to redress the past and continuing harms of our country’s unjust and ineffective approach to drug policy.
+Our mission is to address the injustices of past and current drug policies through legal interventions, public education, and legislative advocacy.

 Donate Today

-Visit your local Mayflower to donate to the Last Prisoner Project.
-The Roll It Up For Justice Program is a nationwide campaign through dispensaries that offers patients and customers the opportunity to donate to Last Prisoner Project at check out by rolling their sale up to the nearest dollar.
-A small change donation can make a big impact, and every cent raised through the program gets us closer to the day when every last cannabis prisoner is set free.
+You can support our cause by visiting Mayflower to donate to the Last Prisoner Project.
+Our Roll It Up For Justice Program is a nationwide campaign through dispensaries that allows customers to donate by rounding up their purchase to the nearest dollar.
+Every small contribution brings us closer to the day when every cannabis prisoner is freed.

 About The Last Prisoner Project

-The Last Prisoner Project focuses on three key criminal justice reform initiatives: prisoner release, record clearing through clean slate initiatives, and reentry programs.
-A core focus of the criminal justice work is to release incarcerated cannabis prisoners.
-Data shows, however, that most released prisoners fail without the proper resources in place.
-A criminal record can be a significant barrier to employment, housing, financial assistance, and more, which is why the Last Prisoner Project works to provide expungement and record clearing programs as well as advocate for broad and automatic clean slate initiatives.
-Additionally, reentry programs work to reduce recidivism rates by providing the resources, support, and education our constituents need upon release.
-Collectively these programs help cannabis prisoners become fully free.
+The Last Prisoner Project focuses on three main criminal justice reform areas: prisoner release, record clearing through clean slate initiatives, and reentry programs.
+A central part of our work is advocating for the release of individuals imprisoned for cannabis offenses.
+However, we know that most released prisoners struggle without adequate resources.
+A criminal record often hinders access to employment, housing, financial aid, and more, which is why we provide expungement services and support broad, automatic clean slate policies.
+Additionally, our reentry programs aim to reduce recidivism by offering the resources, support, and education needed for a successful reintegration into society.

 Letter Writing Campaign

-We invite you to join us in reaching out to incarcerated individuals to provide them hope.
-Click below to read about incarcerated individuals and learn how to connect with them in writing.
+We invite you to join us in reaching out to those still incarcerated, providing them with hope and connection.
+Click below to read about individuals who remain in prison and learn how to communicate with them through letters.

 Constituent Stories

-The criminalization of cannabis has had a devastating impact on our communities.
-Those that have experienced incarceration for cannabis are not criminals, they are fathers and mothers, brothers and sisters, friends and community members.
-Despite increasing legalization efforts, Americans continue to suffer the collateral consequences of the War on Drugs.
-You can read some of the stories of cannabis criminalization by clicking the link below.
+The criminalization of cannabis has inflicted deep wounds on our communities.
+Those who have been incarcerated for cannabis are not criminals—they are parents, siblings, friends, and neighbors.
+Despite the progress in legalization, many continue to suffer the collateral consequences of the War on Drugs.
+You can read some of these stories of cannabis criminalization by clicking the link below.